nbramblett/AdventOfCode2022/README.md

 I liked this one!
 Syntax trees are neat concepts and this was fun to do.
 A bit hacky but it worked.
 I honestly expected part 2 to make the file names relevant somehow, but thankfully it did not, so I was able to reuse my part 1 code pretty heavily.

+### Day 8
+Part 2 could definitely be more efficient but oh well

+### Day 9
+I scored really well here!
+Rank 284 globally.
+Taking a bit of extra time to write a reusable Knot class definitely paid off in part 2, where I could just extend my solution to part 1 for 10 Knots.